TomatenKuchenDEV/docs/docs/verification.md

 When using "mute" or "cooldown" you have to add a duration how long the user gets muted / how long they have to wait.

 Note that "cooldown" does not prevent users from sending DM messages.
-Use "mute" instead which disables buttons as well as DMs and displays the wait time better than the bot can.
+Use "mute" instead which disables buttons as well as new DMs using a Discord timeout and displays the wait time better than the bot can.

 ### Task difficulty